Get

 Image Credit: ANURAK PONGPATIMET, Shutterstock

-Because of their isolation in the northernmost parts of the world, Siberian Huskies had pure bloodlines for many generations before the dogs became popular as sled dogs and, later, family pets.
-As demand rose, backyard breeders began producing Huskies for-profit and crossing them with other breeds.
+Due to their isolation in the northernmost parts of the world, Siberian Huskies had pure bloodlines for many generations before the dogs became popular as sled dogs and later, family pets.
+As demand rose, backyard breeders began producing Huskies for profit and crossing them with other breeds.
 Like any popular breed, the abundance of breeding introduced dogs with behavioral or health problems.

-If you choose to get a Husky from a breeder, do your homework.
-It’s crucial to work with a breeder who prioritizes breed standards for health and temperament over looks or “designer” puppies to ensure you have a healthy and happy pup.
+If you choose to get a Siberian Husky puppy from a breeder, do your homework.
+It’s crucial to work with a breeder who prioritizes breed standards for health and temperament over looks or “designer” puppies to ensure that you have a healthy and happy pup.

 Huskies can be a handful, especially as puppies.
 They’re independent, somewhat stubborn, and energetic, so they need plenty of exercise and mental stimulation to avoid boredom and destructive behaviors.
-Because of this, these dogs often come up in shelters, rescues, and for private rehoming.
+Because of this, these dogs often come up in shelters and rescues and for private rehoming.

-Though they were purpose-bred and limited to the harsh environment of the Siberian Arctic, Huskies are remarkably adaptable dogs.
+Though they were purpose-bred and limited to the harsh environment of the Siberian Arctic, the Husky is remarkably adaptable.
 They can live in different climates and both rural and urban environments if their needs are met.
 They’re also pack dogs that thrive on being part of the family, including living with other dogs, and should never be left alone.
-The high energy, impulsivity, and independence of the Husky can be challenging for some owners without proper outlets.
+The high energy, impulsivity, and independence of the Siberian Husky can be challenging for some owners without proper outlets.

 Unlike some of the aloof northern breeds, Huskies were raised as part of the family by the Chukchi people instead of being left to fend for themselves.
 They get along well with the entire family, including children, as long as their needs are met.
 However, these are athletic, powerful, and energetic dogs that can easily injure children unintentionally.
 Always supervise interactions to ensure that both the dog and the child are safe.